Azure/AzureSqlBulkFailover/CmwOverview.md

 # Step 2: You initiate failover to upgrade databases

-:exclamation: NOTE: :exclamation: The process described below is appropriate if you wish to trigger failover for a small number of databases.
+:exclamation: _Important: :exclamation: The process described below is appropriate if you wish to trigger failover for a small number of databases.
 For simplified failover of dozens or hundreds of databases, use [AzureSqlBulkFailover](AzureSqlBulkFailoverUsage.md) to trigger the failover at the desired time.
-Then return to this page and continue with **Step 3**.
+Then return to this page and continue with **Step 3**._

 1. Go to http://portal.azure.com.
     * For Azure SQL Database elastic pools and databases, the account must belong to the _Subscription Owner_ or _SQL DB Contributor roles_.